Everything You Need To Know About .357 Sig

 What has been established over the years is that absent ammunition failures and failures of marksmanship, most handgun rounds are near as makes no difference equally effective when placed properly.
 In other words, it makes little difference if you carry a 9mm, a .357 Sig, .44 Magnum or a .45 ACP.
-If you've chosen a good personal protection round, and carry quality ammunition, and if you put it where it needs to go in a person that is threatening your life, it will do what needs to be done.
+If you've carry quality ammunition, load it in a pistol you can shoot, and put it where it needs to go in a person that is threatening your life, it will do what needs to be done.

 Placement and penetration are the lion's share of lethality.

 As mentioned, it was found to be very effective on aggressive dogs so it may have some potential as a woods round so long as you don't have to worry about brown bears.
 Granted, it should go without saying that a rifle or a shotgun is always a better bear gun!